Backhand Dink in Pickleball: 5 Fixes to Stop Pop Ups and Build Control

 | Pop ups | Low net clearance |

 Reintroduce the backhand dink with a quiet stroke.
 Start behind the ball.
 Finish toward the target.
 Let gravity and angle do the work.
+A good backhand dink does not look flashy.
+It looks boring in the best possible way.
+That kind of boring wins a lot of ugly rallies.

 Mistake Two: Bending the Elbow and Chopping